HunterSLind/kata-vending-machine/README.md

 to the valid coins.

 NOTE: An object-oriented temptation here will be to create Coin objects that know their values and to use them in the application.
-Avoid this urge is it is not reflective of how vending machines work.
+Avoid this urge as it is not reflective of how vending machines work.
 Instead, use strings, enums, constants, or something of that nature to represent coins.